 Who We Are

-Taylor Bunn, Executive Director of Hope 4 All, has spent her career in public school districts and nonprofit organizations focused on education and the arts.
+Dr. Taylor Bunn, Executive Director of Hope 4 All, has spent her career in public school districts and nonprofit organizations focused on education and the arts.
 She is a certified teacher, administrator, and project manager and looks forward to bringing her professional skills in leadership, operations, nonprofit programming, and curriculum development to this role.
-Taylor would be a professional student if she could and has a BA in Theatre Arts from the University of San Diego, an MBA concentrated in Strategy and Entrepreneurship and an MA in Arts Management and Arts Entrepreneurship from Southern Methodist University, and is an EdD candidate in Learning and Organizational Change at Baylor University.
+Taylor would be a professional student if she could and has an EdD in Learning and Organizational Change from Baylor University, an MBA concentrated in Strategy and Entrepreneurship and an MA in Arts Management and Arts Entrepreneurship from Southern Methodist University, and a BA in Theatre Arts from the University of San Diego.
 She loves adventures, long walks on the beach, and trying to befriend wild animals – ask her about the opossum and the raccoon.
-She lives in Grapevine, TX with her two rescue dogs Snow White, a big-boned chihuahua, and Fletcher, the world’s happiest maltipoo.
+She lives in Grapevine, TX with her three rescue dogs Snow White, a big-boned chihuahua; Fletcher, the world’s happiest maltipoo; and Minnie, a neurotic mess who showed up in the driveway one day (it's a long story).

 Corey Johnsen has an extensive and varied background in horse racing.
 Johnsen has enjoyed a 40+ year career in the sport, having been a bettor, groom, horse owner and breeder, publicity and marketing director, track president and owner who has overseen the launch or re-opening of numerous facilities in the United States and the Americas.
 Johnsen oversaw the construction and launching of Lone Star Park, leading the track into the national limelight with not only the Breeders’ Cup in 2004, but with the high-profile All-Star Jockey competition that received national publicity and acclaim.
 Johnsen also served as President and part-owner of Kentucky Downs from 2007 to 2019.
 During his time there, Kentucky Downs went from a novelty with its European-style turf course to an industry leader, offering some of the most lucrative purses in America during its boutique all-grass meets.
 Currently, Johnsen is President of CJ Thoroughbreds working with his son, C.J.
 Johnsen, and Mike Renfro.
 While residing in Grapevine, Texas, he is an active board member of the Texas Thoroughbred Association, Old Friends, and the Thoroughbred Idea Foundation.